sismo-core/sismo-docs/technical-documentation/sismo-connect/server.md

 #### **`SismoConnectServerConfig`**

-The `SismoConnectServerConfig` allows you to fully customize your sismoConnect integration in your backend.
+The `SismoConnectServerConfig` allows you to fully customize your Sismo Connect integration in your backend.
 Its only mandatory field is the `appId`.
 For more liberty when prototyping, it also comes with an optional devMode field that allows developers to only verify that proofs are cryptographically valid without respect to a certain group.

 ```typescript
 export type SismoConnectServerConfig = {